mau-jac/1T6-F20/wk4/asking_help.md

-4. **Do some research** (optional at school, highly recommended at work)
+4. **Do some research**

+   1. **Read the course notes! 🙏**
+   2. Check the manual (official documentation)
-   1. You are most likely not the first person to have this problem.
+   3. You are most likely not the first person to have this problem.
 Others might have written about it
-   2. Be careful with internet’s habit-holes!
+   4. Be careful with internet’s habit-holes!

 <br>